POLITO-SE2-2022-G6/Office-Queue-Management-System/retrospective/Retrospective.md

 - One thing you are proud of as a Team!!
   - We are proud of our team members because we always try to find a solution together 👌
+  - We are honest and hardworking people who can learn for ours' mistakes